 Thyroid disorders affect about 20 million people in the U.S. Many men and women aren’t even aware that they have a thyroid problem because the diagnosis is often overlooked.
 Thyroid disorders are thought to be on the increase, likely associated with widespread nutrient deficiencies, exposure to environmental toxins, lousy bowel health, and the increasing incidence of autoimmunity.
 Women are also more prone to develop thyroid disorders than men.

 Not only are thyroid disorders often poorly diagnosed, but they are also usually poorly handled.
-Conventional therapies often don’t deal with the root cause of disease.
-Even after being put on thyroid medication for hypothyroidism (underactive thyroid), most commonly levothyroxine, many patients will continue to suffer from symptoms.
+Conventional therapies often don’t deal with the root cause of the disease.
+Even after being put on thyroid medication for hypothyroidism (underactive thyroid), most commonly levothyroxine, many patients will continue to suffer symptoms.

 How does the thyroid gland work?

-Morning headaches that fade
+- Morning headaches that fade

-Hypersensitivity to cold
+- Hypersensitivity to cold

-Digestive & GutÂ Issues
+- Digestive & Gut Issues

-Itchy, dry skin
+- Itchy, dry skin

-Low body temperature
+- Low body temperature

-Experts think that appropriate bio-specific identification and management can restore thyroid health and alleviate many of its symptoms.
-Our thorough approach discovers the underlying variables and provides bold solutions that will return you to your ideal health and ideal weight.Â
+Experts think appropriate bio-specific identification and management can restore thyroid health and alleviate many symptoms.
+Our thorough approach discovers the underlying variables and provides bold solutions to return you to your ideal health and weight.

 THYROID RESTORATION VS. TREATMENT

-If you are cold, the thyroid steps on the gas to make more heat.
-If you have got a virus, then the thyroid revs the engine of your immune system.
-If you are overly stressed from a lot of 18-hour days fueled by coffee and bagels, the thyroid hits the brakes so that you do not blow a gasket in the fast lane.
+If you are cold, the thyroid releases the gas to make more heat.
+If you have a virus, the thyroid revs your immune system’s engine.
+If you are overly stressed from many 18-hour days fueled by coffee and bagels, the thyroid hits the brakes so you do not blow a gasket in the fast lane.

 Your thyroid is quite sensitive to small changes in your body and works like a thermostat.
 For the thyroid to produce hormones (T4 & T3), it has to be given a signal from the pituitary gland located in the brain.
-The pituitary gland receives its signals from the hypothalamus that’s also in mind.
+The pituitary gland receives signals from the hypothalamus, also in mind.
 Collectively the hypothalamus, pituitary, and thyroid compose the HPT axis.

-When your body needs more thyroid hormone to be produced, the hypothalamus releases a thyroid hormone called Thyroid Releasing Hormone (TRH) and sends it into the adrenal gland.
+When your body needs more thyroid hormone, the hypothalamus releases a thyroid hormone called Thyroid Releasing Hormone (TRH) and sends it into the adrenal gland.
 The Pituitary gland then releases the Thyroid Stimulating Hormone (TSH) and sends it to the thyroid gland.
-When the thyroid is stimulated, it will utilize Thyroid Peroxidase (TPO) and iodine to make your T4 & T3 hormones. (see picture)Â
+When the thyroid is stimulated, it will utilize Thyroid Peroxidase (TPO) and iodine to make your T4 & T3 hormones.

-As your cells use the new thyroid hormones and your body is no more needing anymore, it will activate the hypothalamus and pituitary to stop releasing TRH and TSH and so block the production of the thyroid gland.
+As your cells use the new thyroid hormones and your body no longer needs them, it will activate the hypothalamus and pituitary to stop releasing TRH and TSH and so block the production of the thyroid gland.

-The pituitary gland releases TSH that stimulates the thyroid gland to produce T4 and T3, but the amount of each hormone it produces is a fascinating fact.
+The pituitary gland releases TSH that stimulates the thyroid gland to produce T4 and T3, but the amount of each hormone it produces is fascinating.
 The thyroid gland primarily produces T4.
-In actuality, it generates approximately 97 percent T4 and just 3 percent T3.
-This is an interesting point to think about since the most “active” type of hormone, and the one your body prefers is T3.Â This signifies that somewhere on your body, you have to convert the massive amount of “less active” T4 your thyroid gets into the”more energetic” T3 form your body requires.
+It generates approximately 97 percent T4 and just 3 percent T3.
+This is an interesting point to consider since the most “active” type of hormone, which your body prefers, is T3.
+This signifies that somewhere in your body, you have to convert the massive amount of “less active” T4 your thyroid gets into the”more energetic” T3 form your body requires.

-Unfortunately, when you have too many or too few binding hormones, it can significantly affect your body using thyroid hormone.
-Too many, and there’s not sufficient Free T3 (busy ), too small there will be enough shuttles to move the hormones around.
-In any case, your thyroid might be working entirely normally, but you would still suffer from thyroid symptoms.
+Unfortunately, when you have too many or too few binding hormones, it can significantly affect your body using thyroid hormones.
+Too many, and there’s not sufficient Free T3 (busy ), and if too small, there will be enough shuttles to move the hormones around.
+Your thyroid might work entirely normally, but you still suffer from thyroid symptoms.

 WHAT CAUSES YOUR SYMPTOMS?

 It is useful to determine now why thyroid symptoms develop.
-If you experience any of the symptoms, then you’ve got a thyroid that’s not working properly.
+If you experience any symptoms, your thyroid is not working properly.
 And if you’re presently taking medicine with these symptoms, your medication isn’t addressing the root cause of your thyroid condition.
 The allopathic medicine approach to addressing your thyroid is to quantify your TSH level.
 This is a pituitary hormone rather than a thyroid hormone.
-Simply measuring this amount will offer you an incomplete picture of how your body is using thyroid hormone.Â
+Simply measuring this amount will offer an incomplete picture of your body’s thyroid hormone use.

 NEED TO DIG DEEPER